slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"It may be that our role on this planet is not to worship God but to create him."
 -- Arthur C. Clarke [1917]*

+> *"I would rather have a mind opened by wonder than one closed by belief."
+-- Gerry Spence [1929]*

 > *"We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further."
 -- Richard Dawkins [1941]*